Logo Voyage

 • kongōtsue – walking stick, and the one indispensable sign that identifies you as a pilgrim

 In addition, most pilgrims carry a book called nōkyōchō or shuincho, to collect a red ink stamp (shu-in) by each temple you visit, and hundreds of osame fuda (long slips of paper with your name and explanation of your pilgrimmage, to be left at each temple and given to each person who helps you; for your first trip, the paper should be white).
-All of these items can be purchased (in a formal sense) at Mount Koya or at Ryozenji, the first temple.
+All of these items can be purchased (in a formal sense) at Mount Kōya or at Ryozenji, the first temple.

 It is also important to factor costs.
 Costs include larger expenses, such as nightly lodging, as well as frequent smaller expenses, like the small charge at each temple to stamp your record book.
-Former pilgrims that have walked the Shikoku Pilgrimage have shared cost calculators:
+Former pilgrims that have walked the Shikoku Pilgrimage have shared their cost calculators:

 Get in